 Australian music bodies announced the formation of a new coronavirus campaign, Sound Of Silence on March 20.
 The organisation is made up of radio stations, touring companies, managers, producers and more, banding together to encourage music consumers to help provide immediate aid to the music industry in various ways, after the cancellation of so many live events caused a massive loss of income to many.

-One of the organisations on board Sound Of Silence is Support Act, which on March 19, launched a COVID-19 Emergency Appeal with a $20million target for the Australian music industry.
+One of the organisations on board Sound Of Silence is Support Act, which on March 19, launched a COVID-19 Emergency Appeal for the Australian music industry.
 The crisis relief charity fund for artists, crew and music workers, Support Act said it had been “inundated” with requests for crisis relief in recent days.
-It has kicked in $100,000 from its own reserves to help reach the target.
-As of March 30, funds raised stand at $233,302.
+Support Act has kicked in $100,000 from its own reserves to help reach the target, which was initially set at $20million.
+As of April 9, the target has been revised to $1million (following the announcement of government relief) and funds raised stand at $403,191.

 On March 18, prog-rock musician Tim Charles (of Melbourne band Ne Obliviscaris) has, with his partner Natasha May Charles, launched a COVID-19 Relief Fund for workers in the Australian music industry.
 All proceeds go to Support Act, and the funds raised will be distributed through financial grants.
-At the time of writing this fund had raised $1,635 of a $10,000 target.
-As of March 30, this fund had raised $2,480 of a $10,000 target.
+As of April 9, this fund had raised $2,540 of a $10,000 target.

 On April 1, Sydney’s famed Studios 301 launched a new Pay It Forward initiative, allowing musicians to gift a free online mix to an artist of their choice.
 Artists wishing to participate in the new scheme can purchase a full price regular mix with studio engineer Simon Cohen (Lizzo, Will.I.Am, Justin Bieber, Thelma Plum).
 Cohen will then gift a free mix to an artist of their choice, whoever it may be.